vierth/baby_name_explorer/README.md

 This is a small change I am making to the file.
 I'm going to extend this slightly.

 Yehawww, this is a pretty awesome new change to this file.
+Extend this a bit more!